-This month, we are featuring Steven Juanes.
-Steven is the IT manager for Pantheon; he supports 150+ users and knocks down hundreds of requests each month.
-We asked him about working with Spoke, and how he’s finding the most value in the platform.
+Steven is Pantheon’s IT manager, where he supports 150+ users and knocks down hundreds of requests each month.
+We asked him about working with askSpoke and how he’s finding the most value in the platform.

 Andrew: What’s one piece of tech you can’t live without?